Hackers Demand Bitcoin Ransom From Hotel After Locking Hundreds Of Guests

 Payment Of Ransom

-The hackers asked for a ransom of EUR 1,500, or about $1,600, to release the information system, but the payment was to be made via the cryptocurrency bitcoin.
+The hackers asked for a ransom of 1,500 euros, or about $1,600, to release the information system, but the payment was to be made via the cryptocurrency bitcoin.
 The helpless authorities had no other way out and in the end, gave in to the hackers' demands.

 "The house was totally booked with 180 guests, we had no other choice.
 Neither police nor insurance help you in this case," noted Christoph Brandstaetter, the hotel's MD.

-After the payment was made to the hackers, the system resumed its proper functioning.
+After the payment was made to the hackers, the system resumed functioning.

 "The restoration of our system after the first attack in summer has cost us several thousand Euros.
 We did not get any money from the insurance so far because none of those to blame could be found," added Brandstaetter.

 As reported by Tech Times earlier in January, a similar cyberattack had taken place at the Los Angeles Community College District where a ransom of $28,000 was paid to hackers through bitcoins in return for the decryption keys.

 According to the hotel, the hackers did not completely exit the system and attempted to attack for the fourth time via a backdoor recently.
 This, however, was not possible as the computers were replaced and the security tightened and latest measures integrated.
 Moreover, the management and security team had decoupled some networks, which thankfully disabled any further intrusion by the hackers.